About | Disclaimer | Webmaster

 The Windows Timestamp Project provides the tools to enable access to time at microsecond resolution and accuracy.
 Furthermore, it provides timer functions at the same resolution and accuracy.
 The high accuracy and microsecond resolution are archived by synchronizing the system time with the performance counter.
 In fact, the performance counter is phase locked to the system time.
 A diagnosis determines the system's specific parameters and establishes a "truly cyclic" timer interval for updating the phase of the performance counter value.
 The drift of the performance counter is permanently evaluated and taken into account while the system is running.

-Initial code runs in a real-time priority process providing time information.
+The code runs in a real-time priority process providing time information.
 An auxiliary IO process builds the interface to an optional graphical user interface.
 Nonblocking IO enables proper performance testing and debugging.

 3.1.
 Time Support